This article originally appeared on VICE Germany

 What was your first impression upon entering the ship?

 It was pretty surreal.
 I was focussed on my photography, since I thought I would only have half an hour to, maximum, an hour in there.
 I had gotten floor plans of it beforehand and had picked out a few spots that I wanted to see.
 Then I just went to work on autopilot.
-After an hour or so I really realized that I was really in there.
+After an hour or so I really realised that I was really in there.

 What was it like?
 You weren't scared at all?